UriKH/RamanujansDreams/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project :)
 title: ''
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: UriKH

 ---

 - **Is your feature request related to a problem?
 Please describe.**
 - **Describe the solution you'd like**
-- **Describe alternatives you've considered**
+- **Describe alternatives you've considered if relevant**
 - **Additional context**